 You are required to open an auction for a name you wish to procure and then place a bid.
-Once you do that, a 3-day timer starts for other participants to place bids on the name.
-At this point, the details of bids are hidden from the bidders, so nobody can tell how much you bid, or even what name you are bidding on.
+Once you do that, a 3-day timer starts for other participants to place bids on the title.
+At this point, the details of bids are hidden from the bidders.
+So nobody can tell how much you bid, or even what name you are bidding on.

-After the 2-day reveal period has elapsed, the winner with the highest bid is revealed, but he or she will have to pay the amount of the second-highest bidder.
+After the 2-day reveal period has elapsed, the winner with the highest bid is announced.
+But he or she will have to pay the amount of the second-highest bidder.

-This amount is specified in a contract for as long as the winning bidder is still in control of the ENS name.
-The winner is mandated to send a “finalise” transaction to receive a refund of any extra funds and to be assigned control of the new ENS domain.
+This amount is specified in a contract.
+It is for as long as the winning bidder in control of the ENS name.
+The winner is mandated to send a “finalize” transaction to receive a refund of any extra funds.
+And it is to be assigned command of the new ENS domain.

 Once the name auction has been won, the ENS domain is theirs for at least the duration of the initial registrar.
-However, the winner might decide to release the name and recover the entire amount of their deposit after holding the name for at least 1 year.
+However, the winner might decide to release the name.
+And he/she might recover the entire amount of their deposit after holding the title for at least one year.

-Note that not all ENS names are immediately available for bidding, as they are released for auction gradually over an 8-week period.
-The reason is that the system needs to scale up and bugs need to be found and fixed during this period.
+Note that not all ENS names are immediately available for bidding, as they are released for auction gradually over eight weeks.
+The reason is that the system needs to scale up, and bugs need to be found and fixed during this period.

 How to buy a name yourself

-You can buy ENS domains for yourself with the 4 user-friendly interfaces listed below:
+You can buy ENS domains for yourself with the four user-friendly interfaces listed below:

 - My Ether Wallet, an open-source solution that runs entirely in your It requires you to upload and use your wallet’s credentials.

-- ETHTools’ ENS integration, a closed-source solution that guides you through the entire process and uses server-side storage to facilitate easy bidding.
+- ETHTools’ ENS integration is a closed-source solution that guides you through the entire process and uses server-side storage to facilitate easy bidding.

-We believe we have successfully walked you through all the necessary information needed in order to create your very own ENS name!
+We believe we have successfully walked you through all the necessary information needed to create your very own ENS name!

 Think we missed something?
 Let us know in the comments section below.